 International Go Federation

-The International Go Federation (in Japanese, Kokusai Igo Renmei) was founded on March 18th, 1982 in Tokyo, Japan.
-At that time it included 29 national and regional member organizations but as of 2008 has grown to include 71 members.
-In addition, it has three association members: the Iberoamerican Go Federation?, the European Go Federation, and the World Pair Go Association.
+The International Go Federation (in Japanese, 国際囲碁連盟 Kokusai Igo Renmei) was founded on March 18th, 1982 in Tokyo, Japan.
+At that time it included 29 national and regional member organizations but as of 2015 has grown to include 75 members.
+In addition, it has five association members: The Asian Go Federation, the European Go Federation, the Iberoamerican Go Federation?, the World Pair Go Association, and the Ing Chang-Ki Wei-Ch'i Educational Foundation.
 The International Go Federation publishes Ranka yearbook and maintains the Ranka Online website.

 The following events are held under the auspices of the International Go Federation: